ProGP216 (BclA (collagen-like protein))

 Glycan Information

-Glycan Annotation The protein is extensively O-glycosylated with a 715-Da tetrasaccharide and a 324-Da disaccharide.
-The tetrasaccharide contains three rhamnose residues and an unusual terminal sugar, 2-O-methyl-4- (3-hydroxy-3-methylbutanamido)-4,6-dideoxy-D-glucopyranose, named anthrose (Ant).
-The tetrasaccharide has the structure: β-Ant-(1→3)-α-L-Rhap-(1→3)-α-L-Rhap-(1→2)-L-Rhap.
+Glycan Annotation The protein is extensively O-glycosylated with a 715-Da Tetrasaccharide and a 324-Da disaccharide.
+The Tetrasaccharide contains three rhamnose residues and an unusual terminal sugar, 2-O-methyl-4- (3-hydroxy-3-methylbutanamido)-4,6-dideoxy-D-glucopyranose, named anthrose (Ant).
+The Tetrasaccharide has the structure:β-Ant-(1→3)-α-L-Rhap-(1→3)-α-L-Rhap-(1→2)-L-Rhap.
 Oligosaccharide is attached to the BclA through a GalNAc linker.
 In its absence, GlcNAc can serve as a substitute linker.

 BCSDB ID 23688